stain/owl2jsonld/README.md

   -c, --classes        Include only classes
   -p, --properties     Include only properties
-  -P, --prefix PREFIX  JSON-LD prefix to use for generated concepts (default: no prefix) -i, --inherit        Inherit prefixes from the source ontology -o, --output OUTPUT  Output file for generated JSON-LD context (default: write to STDOUT) -v, --verbose        Verbose output on STDERR
+  -P, --prefix PREFIX  JSON-LD prefix to use for generated concepts (default: no prefix) -l, --label LABEL    Annotation property to use as JSON-LD name for concepts (default: none) -i, --inherit        Inherit prefixes from the source ontology -o, --output OUTPUT  Output file for generated JSON-LD context (default: write to STDOUT) -v, --verbose        Verbose output on STDERR